 Remember that the way in which our bodies absorb and use certain nutrients changes as we get into our 50s.

-For example, older adults make less Coenzyme Q10 (CoQ10) and have a harder time converting it into a nutrient called Ubiquinol.
+For example, older adults make less Coenzyme Q10 (CoQ10) and their bodies have a harder time converting it into a nutrient called Ubiquinol.
 The Ubiquinol form of CoQ10 plays a critical role in making the cellular energy our organs need.

 Ubiquinol supplements are sold in many vitamin stores and, along with diet and exercise, can be a great way to promote heart health.